 The most common way to buy bonds is through a broker.
 Commissions for the purchase vary from broker to broker.
 With DEGIRO, you can buy government and corporate bonds online on a large number of exchanges.
 The transaction fee depends on the bond market.
 In contrast to other financial instruments, bonds are not priced in currency but as a percentage of the par value.
 This makes it easier to calculate the effective interest rate.

 Bonds that you own can be traded.
-Despite the fact that the coupon rate and par value are constant, the value of it can still fluctuate depending on multiple factors.
+Although the coupon rate and par value are constant, the value can still fluctuate depending on multiple factors.

 First, bonds are counter-cyclical, which can impact their value.
 When the stock market is doing well, bonds are often of less interest to investors because other financial instruments, such as stocks, seem more profitable.
 This causes the value of a bond to drop.
 In this case, issuing parties must promise higher interest payments to keep the bond attractive to invest in.